Die cutting tips will give you some ideas to save your sanity with dies that won't cut properly on the first pass.

 Look at your card, most die cutting machine will cut comfortably card that is 260 gsm.
 This is a good weight card that will be a sturdy base for any of your designs.

-There are many excellent brands with a rainbow of colors for you to choose from.
+There are many excellent brands with a rainbow of colours for you to choose from.
 If you think your card may be thicker than that have a practise run with your chosen die and see if it cuts

 If it is an old die cutting machine then the choice is yours as to buying a new one